marten-seemann/draft-seemann-quic-ppdplpmtud/draft-seemann-quic-ppdplpmtud.md

 --- abstract

-QUIC endpoints commonly use 1200-byte datagrams during the handshake and only start path MTU discovery afterward.
+QUIC endpoints commonly use 1200-byte datagrams during the handshake and only start Path MTU Discovery afterward.
 This means that just-established QUIC connections cannot immediately use larger datagrams, which is especially limiting for MASQUE protocols and for WebTransport.
 This document defines Parallel Probing DPLPMTUD (PPDPLPMTUD), which probes